 a 40-year gap); I pedal a Charge Mixer with 11-speed hub gear.

 for ARM Cortex microcontrollers which I developed as a base for my

 caving aids; it is written entirely in C and you can run it on the

 mbed and also many other devices, such as those

 Lightweight (preferably solid-state) computers (one such is the

 I wrote Palm Globe; another is

-the Acorn System 1 and the Emulator I wrote for that); I currently carry an Asus Eee PC 900
+the Acorn System 1 and the Emulator I wrote for that).
+Still struggling to find a phone that

 algorithms and systems, especially empirical models that may give

 insight into thought processes.